AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

       Expected: Similar to previous.

-### Filtering companies by status
+### Filtering companies by status and/or tags

 1. Filtering companies by application status

-   1. Prerequisites: Have companies with various statuses in the list.
+   1. Prerequisites: Have companies with various statuses and tags in the list.
 Use `list` to see all companies.

    1. Test case: `filter s/applied`<br>
       Expected: Only companies with status "applied" are shown.
 Number of companies displayed shown in the status message.